 Along with the growth of our building, the Hillsdale church was challenged by the Word of God to leave the PC (USA) in 2007-2008 and join with the Evangelical Presbyterian Church.

 The church has been served by 39 pastors since the Mount Zion Presbyterian Church was formed in 1866.
-Our current pastor, the Rev. Laurie Johnston, has served the Hillsdale Church since 1998.
-Our current church membership is 201.
+Our current pastor, Laurie Johnston, has served the Hillsdale Church since 1998.
+Our current church membership is 200 and counting.